yi-huang-1/torchrdit/wiki/Solver.md

   Higher values improve accuracy but significantly increase computation time.

 - `materiallist` _List[Any]_ - List of materials used in the simulation.
-Can include MaterialClass instances created with create_material().
+Can include MaterialClass instances created with create_material(), including dispersive materials defined from a file or in-memory samples.
   Default is an empty list.

 - `t1` _torch.Tensor_ - First lattice vector defining the unit cell geometry.